 Once published, authors will be alerted and given the published file link, so that they can download and advise students and colleagues to do the same.

 Authors generally ask how long this production process takes.
 For ACM Books, the following is our targeted goal:

-- For shorter books, up to 150 or so pages, from receipt of final files to online publication can take less than a month.
+- For shorter books, up to 150 or so pages, from receipt of final files to online publication can take approximately 3 months.

-- For longer books, up to 350 pages, the goal is to publish online within two months.
+- For longer books, up to 350 pages, the goal is to publish online within 5-6 months.

-- Print-on-Demand takes approximately two weeks for set up, printing, and delivery, which means that Amazon.com or Barnes & Noble will publish print copies within a couple weeks, and Kindle or Nook versions within a month.
+- Print-on-Demand takes approximately two weeks for set up, printing, and delivery, which means that Amazon.com or Barnes & Noble will publish print copies within a couple weeks, and Kindle or Nook versions within two months.

 Publishing your manuscript with ACM Books offers the potential for widespread visibility and reach.
 As the world's largest international association and publisher in the field of computing, ACM has the ability to promote your work to a global audience of readers in your subject area and to reach virtually every peer and student anywhere in the world interested in your work.

 At present, over 1,500,000 students, researchers, educators, and practitioners from over 2,800 institutions from academia, government, and industry regularly download journal, conference, and magazine content from the ACM Digital Library, one of the world's leading online platforms for scholarly information.